Alex Tatum (he/him) is a researcher, therapist, and educator specializing in human sexuality and sexual and gender minority (SGM) psychology.

 As an assistant professor at Ball State University, he teaches graduate-level coursework to masters and doctoral students in supervision and human sexuality.
 He directs the SHINE Lab at BSU, where he maintains an active research program exploring barriers to relationship and sexual satisfaction, and antecedents of SGM mental and physical health disparities.
 Perhaps his greatest joy as an academic is mentoring graduate students as they develop and refine their research interests.

-In his spare time, Alex enjoys spending time with friends and playing Nintendo 64 games.
-His favorite TV shows include Broad City and BoJack Horseman.
+In his spare time, Alex enjoys spending time with friends and playing murder mystery video games.
+His favorite series are Danganronpa, AI: The Somnium Files, and Phoenix Wright: Ace Attorney.